LabShengLi/nanome/docs/Eval.md

   -h, --help            show this help message and exit -v, --version         show program's version number and exit --dsname DSNAME       dataset name
-  --runid RUNID         running prefix/output folder name, such as MethPerf-
+  --runid RUNID         running prefix/output folder name, such as MethPerf-Dataset_WGBS_2Reps --calls CALLS [CALLS ...]
-                        DS_WGBS_2reps
-  --calls CALLS [CALLS ...]
-                        all ONT call results <tool-name>:<file-name> seperated
-                        by space, tool-name can be Nanopolish, Megalodon, DeepSignal, Guppy, Tombo, METEORE,
+                        all ONT call results <tool-name>:<file-encode>:<file-name> seperated by space, tool-name/file- encode can be Nanopolish, Megalodon, DeepSignal, Guppy, Tombo, METEORE, DeepMod, NANOME --bgtruth BGTRUTH     background truth file <encode-type>:<file-name1>;<file-name2>, encode-type can be 'encode' or 'bismark'
-                        DeepMod.C/DeepMod.Cluster
-  --bgtruth BGTRUTH     background truth file <encode-type>:<file-name>;<file-
-                        name>, encode-type can be 'encode' or 'bismark' --genome-annotation GENOME_ANNOTATION
+  --genome-annotation GENOME_ANNOTATION
-                        genome annotation dir, contain BED files such as singleton, nonsingleton, etc.
+                        genome annotation dir, contain BED files --min-bgtruth-cov MIN_BGTRUTH_COV
-  --min-bgtruth-cov MIN_BGTRUTH_COV
-                        min bg-truth coverage cutoff, default is 5 --processors PROCESSORS
+                        min bg-truth coverage cutoff, default is 5 --toolcov-cutoff TOOLCOV_CUTOFF
+                        cutoff for coverage in nanopore tools, default is >=1 --processors PROCESSORS
-                        number of processors used, default is 1 --report-joined       true if report on only joined sets --chrSet CHRSET [CHRSET ...]
+                        number of processors used, default is 1 --report-no-join      true if report not on joined sets --chrSet CHRSET [CHRSET ...]
-                        chromosome list, default is human chr1-22, X and Y -o O                  output base dir, default is /projects/li- lab/yang/results/2021-10-19 --enable-cache        if enable cache functions --using-cache         if use cache files --distribution        if report singleton/nonsingleton distributions at all regions
+                        chromosome list, default is human chr1-22, X and Y -o O                  output base dir
-  --bsseq-report        if report singleton/nonsingleton in bs-seq --analysis ANALYSIS   special analysis specifications for ecoli --save-curve-data     if save pred/truth points for curve plot --large-mem           if using large memory (>100GB) for speed up --bedtools-tmp BEDTOOLS_TMP
+  --enable-cache        if enable cache functions --using-cache         if use cache files --distribution        if report singleton/nonsingleton distributions at all regions --bsseq-report        if report singleton/nonsingleton in bs-seq --analysis ANALYSIS   special analysis specifications for ecoli --save-curve-data     if save pred/truth points for curve plot --large-mem           if using large memory (>100GB) for speed up --bedtools-tmp BEDTOOLS_TMP
-                        bedtools temp dir, default is
+                        bedtools temp dir
-                        /fastscratch/liuya/nanome/temp_dir
   --cache-dir CACHE_DIR
-                        cache dir used for loading calls/bs-seq (speed up running), default is
-                        /fastscratch/liuya/nanome/cache_dir
-  --disable-bed-check   if disable auto-checking the 0/1 base format for
-                        genome annotations
-  --mpi                 if using multi-processing/threading for evaluation, it
-                        can speed-up but may need more memory --mpi-import          if using multi-processing/threading for import, it can speed-up, only for small size data --config              if print out config file for genome annotation --verbose             if output verbose info
+                        cache dir used for loading calls/bs-seq (speed up running) --disable-bed-check   if disable auto-checking the 0/1 base format for genome annotations --mpi                 if using multi-processing/threading for evaluation, it can speed-up but may need more memory --mpi-import          if using multi-processing/threading for import, it can speed-up, only for small size data --config              if print out config file for genome annotation --verbose             if output verbose info
 ```